 Another awesome spot for snorkeling is Los Arcos National Marine Park, right in front of Puerto Vallarta where many boat tours will take you.

-👉 I recommend booking the Book the dolphin tour here
+👉 I recommend you Book the dolphin tour here

 Check out more snorkeling tours here